-- members of the national IPC Technical Working Group; - nutritionists and food security analysts who are not part of the Technical Working Group but can contribute to the analysis; - officers who can support contextualization and interpretation of evidence; - sectoral experts, such as conflict analysts when this is a key driver of acute malnutrition; - communication officers to support the development of communication products.
+- members of the national IPC Technical Working Group; - nutritionists and food security analysts who are not part of the Technical Working Group but can contribute to the analysis; - officers who can support the contextualization and interpretation of evidence; - sectoral experts, such as conflict analysts when this is a key driver of acute malnutrition; - communication officers to support the development of communication products.

-• The Technical Working Group should ensure that most analysis team members have adequate IPC Acute Malnutrition training and have passed the IPC test prior to the analysis.
+• The Technical Working Group should ensure that most analysis team members have adequate IPC Acute Malnutrition training and have passed the IPC Acute Malnutrition Level 1 test prior to the analysis.

-An Analysis Team Composition Matrix needs to be completed for each analysis (Table 34).
-If correctly used, it allows clear visualization of diversity achieved.
+The Analysis Team Composition Matrix needs to be completed for each analysis (Figure 117).
+If correctly used, it provides a clear visualization of diversity achieved.
 The Matrix should identify:

-- the Technical Working Group chairperson and hosting organization; - analysis facilitators; - all analysis participants, including their name, title, organization, area(s) of expertise and IPC training/certification status.
-Analysts can have advanced knowledge of different sectors, and thus the same person may appear more than once in the Matrix.
+- The Technical Working Group chairperson and hosting organization; - analysis facilitators; - all analysis participants, including their name, title, organization, area(s) of expertise and IPC training/certification status.
+Analysts may have advanced knowledge of different sectors, and thus the same person may appear more than once in the Matrix.

-When Acute Malnutrition and Acute Food Insecurity Classifications are carried out simultaneously, either one common or two individual matrixes can be filled, depending on the approach used during the analysis.
+When Acute Malnutrition and Acute Food Insecurity Classifications are carried out simultaneously, either one common or two individual matrices can be filled in, depending on the approach used during the analysis.